 The fact that our food is less nutritious is made worse when you consider what happens to food once it leaves the farm.
 For convenience, safety and marketing purposes, food is subjected to all kinds of preserving, irradiating, heating and treating that changes the nature of food from its natural state.
 Most major food companies pay more attention to packaging and marketing than the preservation of the nutritional content of the food.

-We believe that through the growing of Moringa along with other organic foods, one can achieve nutritional freedom and return to an era when the food we eat is pure and unadulterated.
-Moringa may be the closest thing to a multi-vitamin in a single plant source, helping to fill in any gaps that may exist in one's normal diet, thus helping to provide one with all of the nutrition one needs to live a long and healthy life.
-And it is relatively maintenance free.
+We believe that by growing Moringa along with other organic foods, we can achieve nutritional freedom and return to an era when the food we ate was pure and unadulterated.
+Scientists have claimed that Moringa may be the closest thing to a multi-vitamin in a single plant source.
+It is believed that it may help fill in gaps that exist in one's normal diet, thus helping provide extra nutrition.
+And, growing Moringa is relatively maintenance free.

 Moringa Oleifera leaves and pods contain 90+ nutrients, 46 antioxidants, and 36 anti-inflammatory compounds.
 Researchers are calling it the most nutrient rich plant on earth.

-PROTEIN: Moringa leaves are about 40% protein, with all of the 9 essential amino acids present in various amounts (histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, valine).
-Moringa is considered to have the highest protein ratio of any plant so far studied on earth.
-Moringa has protein quality and quantity similar to soy beans, but there are no reports of Moringa triggered allergies so it can be used for baby nutrition replacing soy.
-Moringa is not genetically modified or altered by humans.
+Moringa leaves are about 40% protein, with all of the 9 essential amino acids present in various amounts (histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, valine).
+Moringa is considered to have the highest protein ratio of any plant on earth that has been studied thus far.
+Moringa has a protein quality and quantity similar to soybeans.
+There are no reports of Moringa triggered allergies so it can be used as a substitute for soy in babies diets.
+Moringa is not genetically modified or altered.

-Other minerals that Moringa contains include selenium, zinc, magnesium, phosphorus, copper and sulfur.
+Other minerals include selenium, zinc, magnesium, phosphorus, copper and sulfur.

-ESSENTIAL FATTY ACIDS: Moringa oleifera leaves and seeds contain beneficial essential fatty acids (EFA’s).
+ESSENTIAL FATTY ACIDS: Moringa oleifera leaves and seeds contain beneficial essential fatty acids (EFA).
 Moringa seeds contain between 30-42% oil, with 13% saturated fats and 82% unsaturated fatty acids.
 Oleifera is the Latin term for “oil containing.”
-About 73% of the Moringa oil is oleic acid, while in most beneficial plant oils, oleic acid only contributes up to 40%.
-Olive oil is about 75% oleic acid, and sunflower is about 20%.
-Oleic acid is linked to lower rates of cardiovascular disease, neurological disease, artherosclerosis, infections, and certain types of cancer, and it helps to regulate blood glucose levels.
+About 73% of the Moringa oil is Oleic Acid.
+This is higher than most other plant based oils which may contain levels up to 40% Oleic Acid.
+Olive oil is about 75% Oleic Acid and Sunflower Oil contains about 20%.
+Oleic Acid is linked to lower rates of cardiovascular disease, neurological disease, Atherosclerosis, infections, and certain types of cancer.
+It also helps to regulate blood glucose levels.